 Other professional services may include advisory services and tax round tables.
-Ernst & Young LLP did not render other professional services in fiscal 2014.
-For the 2013 fiscal year, the aggregate fees billed for such services rendered were approximately \$60,000.
+Ernst & Young LLP did not render other professional services in fiscal 2015 or fiscal 2014.

 The Audit Committee has adopted policies and procedures for the pre-approval of the above fees.
-All requests for services to be provided by Ernst & Young LLP are submitted to the Manager of Internal Audit, who subsequently requests pre-approval (for service fees of \$250,000 or less) from the Audit Committee Chair.
+All requests for services to be provided by Ernst & Young LLP are submitted to the Internal Audit Director, who subsequently requests pre-approval (for service fees of \$250,000 or less) from the Audit Committee Chair.
 Requests for services in excess of \$250,000 require approval from the entire Audit Committee.
 A schedule of pre-approved services is reviewed by the entire Audit Committee at each Audit Committee meeting.

+PROPOSAL 2

-PROPOSAL 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board of Directors has ratified the Audit Committee's appointment of the accounting firm of Ernst & Young LLP to serve as the independent registered public accounting firm of McCormick for fiscal year 2015, subject to ratification by the stockholders of McCormick.
+The Board of Directors has ratified the Audit Committee's appointment of the accounting firm of Ernst & Young LLP to serve as the independent registered public accounting firm of McCormick for fiscal year 2016, subject to ratification by the stockholders of McCormick.
 Ernst & Young LLP were first appointed to serve as the independent registered public accounting firm of McCormick in 1982 and are considered by the Audit Committee and the management of McCormick to be well qualified.
 Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.